cjmcnamee/Sprint-Challenge-Applied-JavaScript-v2/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+  The DOM, or the Document Object Model, is html represented through an object, and it allows us to to interact and manipulate a webpage's structure, content and styling.

 2. What is an event?
+  An event on a webpage is an action one does on that webpage, such as a click or a scroll.

 3. What is an event listener?
+  An event listener is a method that is able to read and relay events that happen on a webpage.

 4. Why would we convert a NodeList into an Array?
+  We convert NodeLists into Arrays because you can't use javascript on Nodelists since its a browser api, not a js api.

 5. What is a component?
+  A components is a reusable section of functional code that we use to make our code more DRY.

 ### Git Set up